 All resident students are charged a nominal amount for a Mail Center mail box on campus.
-Do not send cash through the mail!
-When a package is received, students will be sent a note through their e-mail to let them know a package has arrived.
+Do not send cash through the mail.
+When a package is received, students will be sent an e-mail to let them know a package has arrived.
 Please address letters and packages in this way:

-United States Postal Services (USPS) United Parcel Services (UPS)
+via United States Postal Services (USPS) or United Parcel Services (UPS)

 Savannah State University c/o Savannah State University Mail Center